Advanced Police Studies

 - If a student has any concerns about the safety of the work environment and/or the safe/appropriate care/service for clients:

-Should facility policies require that practicum students report safety or care/service concerns immediately to practicum site management, the student should report to the Community Placement and Liasion Officer immediately afterward.
+Should facility policies require that WIL students report safety or care/service concerns immediately to WIL site management, the student should report to the Clinical Instructor/Responsible Faculty/WIL Placement Officer immediately afterward.

-- Should students experience personal injury of any kind, this must be reported immediately to the Placement Employer and Community Placement Liasion Officer.
-The Placement Employer will provide first-aid that may be necessary, including arranging for transportation to emergency medical services if required.
-The Community Placement Liasion Officer will notify the Program Coordinator and Chair and complete an Unpaid Work/Education Placement-Accident Report (UWEP-04) and will send this to the College's Occupational Health & Safety Office.
-Where necessary, the Occupational Health & Safety Office will complete a WSIB 7 form, a MAESD Letter of Authorization to Represent Placement Employer and a MAESD Work/Education Placement Agreement Form.
+- Should students experience a personal injury of any kind, this must be reported immediately to the WIL Placement Employer and Clinical Instructor/Responsible Faculty/WIL Placement Supervisor.
+The WIL Placement Employer will provide first-aid that may be necessary, including arranging for transportation to emergency medical services if required.
+The Clinical Instructor/Responsible Faculty/WIL Placement Supervisor will notify the Program Coordinator and Chair and complete an Unpaid Work/Education Placement-Accident Report (UWEP-04) and will send this to the College's Occupational Health & Safety Office.
+Where necessary, the Occupational Health & Safety Office will complete a WSIB 7 form, a Letter of Authorization to Represent Placement Employer, and a Work/Education Placement Agreement Form.

-We recognize the following external employers and agencies that provide the practicums:
+We recognize the following external employers and agencies that provide the placements:

 - Halton Regional Police Service